Home / Retiree / Later life planning / Have you got an exit plan? The importance of estate planning

 If you have an SMSF, make sure the trust deed is up to date.
 Also ensure you have mechanisms in place to prevent your surviving partner or one of your children abusing control over your death benefits to deprive your chosen beneficiaries of their inheritance.

-It’s also worthwhile remembering that SMSF objections can’t be taken to the Superannuation Complaints Tribunal but will end up in the courts.
+And remember, objections to SMSF death benefit payouts can’t be taken to the Australian Financial Complaints Authority (AFCA) but will end up in the courts.